2013 UK Music Video Awards

 The 2013 UK Music Video Awards were held on 28 October 2013 at the Queen Elizabeth Hall in Southbank Centre, London and were hosted by Adam Buxton to recognise the best in music videos and music film making from United Kingdom and worldwide.

 The nominations were announced on 1 October 2013.
 American producer and rapper Flying Lotus won Video of the Year for "Until the Quiet Comes" directed by Kahlil Joseph.
 English director Julien Temple received the Icon Award.
+Below are the list of nominations, the winners are highlighted in bold.